CARBON NEUTRAL TRANSPORT

 The UK is leading the charge with the Automated and Electric Vehicle Act 2018 - thanks to Chris Grayling and Baroness Sugg - in recognizing the issue and making it law to provide recharging/refuelling, there is hope for zero carbon electrification.

 Transport is necessary to move people and goods around Planet A. So long as it is carbon neutral we can afford travel.
 We have the technology today for such infrastructure and vehicles.
-What is missing is the political and industrial incentives to change, despite the fact that there is no Planet B.
+What is missing is the political and industrial incentives to change, despite the fact that there is no Planet B. It is the climate criminals that are holding up progress, clinging to dirty black coal, because it is seems cheaper - but is actually more expensive in the damage it is doing to our ecology.

 The most pressing issue is the lack of an energy storage and transfer system to be able to replace IC cars and trucks.
 The present system of funding should be overhauled to allow those who are keen to develop new technology to do so before they lose interest in the subject and are no longer EV champions.
 Civil servants appear not to appreciate that in order to get cutting edge technology developed, monies should not be aimed at the establishment where there is a potential conflict of interest, but at those who are challenging the status quo and looking for radical changes, where civil servants and politicians do not like radical solutions.
 They like a nice gentle ride to be able to profit from the existing gas guzzlers.